How to Do Home Workouts Without Equipment Plus Sample Program

 By Marnie Kunz, NASM-certified trainer, USATF-, RRCA-certified running coach

 If you’d like to do home workouts without equipment, this guide will help you figure out what to do.
 There are many bodyweight exercises that can help you get stronger, burn calories, and improve your fitness level.
 The key is knowing which exercises to do.
-As a trainer, I enjoy designing workout programs to help people meet their fitness goals, and home workouts are a great option for many people.
+As a trainer, I enjoy designing workout routines to help people meet their fitness goals, and home workouts are a great option for many people.
 Doing these home workouts without equipment can help you improve your fitness even if you are pressed for time, traveling, or have no access to a gym.

 home-workouts-without-equipment